-The statistician, and likewise the average woman all the way from fifteen years of age to the point when birthday anniversaries cease to be a time of cheer and gratulation, may take at least a passing interest in a table recently printed in England, to show the relations between matrimony and age.
-Every woman has some chance of being married; it may be one chance to fifty against it, or it may be ten to one that she will marry.
-But whatever that is, representing her entire chance at one hundred, her particular chance at certain defined points of her progress in time is found to be in the following ratios: When between fifteen and in twenty years she has fourteen and a hali per cent. of her whole probability;

-when between twenty and twenty-five has fif two per cent.; between ty-five thirty, eighteen per years she has lost wo four and a half per cent, of her but unto hirty-five she has and a half per cent.
-Between the shall be and for each the sand for each and for y is three and the verse is respectively and oneth of one ner en or oneder figure, 'ta figures of ten t that uge.
+The statistician, and likewise the average woman all the way from fifteen years of age to the point when birthlay anniversaries cease to be a time of cheer and gratulation, may take at least a passing interest in a table re-cently printed in England, to show the relations between matrimony and age.
+Every woman has some chance of being married; it may be one chance of being married; it may be one chance to fifty against it, or it may be ten to one that she will marry.
+But whatever that is, representing her entire chance at one hundred, her particular chance at certain defined points of her progress in time is found to be in the following ratios: When between fifteen and twanty years she has fourteen and a hali per cent. of her whole probability; between twenty and twenty-five has fifty two per cent.; between ty-five in thirty, eighteen per years she has lost y four at alf per cent. of her but units hirty-five she has and a haif a cont.
+Between see and for your is three and

+x and a haif

+s per nent

+ath of one ner cen.